 All holdings are in the common shares of the undertaking concerned.
-Certain VIEs, which have been consolidated in accordance with FIN No. 46(R) as of December 31, 2004 and 2005, are not included in the list of the operating subsidiaries.
+Certain VIEs, which have been consolidated in accordance with FIN No. 46(R) as of December 31, 2005 and 2006, are not included in the list of operating subsidiaries.

-36. Segment Reporting
+35. Segment Reporting

-For management reporting purposes, the Bank's business segment results are reported to management under KGAAP.
+For management reporting purposes, the Bank's business segment results are reported to management under Korean GAAP.
 The Bank is organized into four major business segments: Retail Banking, Corporate Banking, Capital Markets Activities and Credit Card Operations.
 These business divisions are based on the nature of the products and services provided, the type or class of customer, and the Bank's management organization, and provide the basis on which the Bank reports its primary segment information: